TomDeneire/tiro/README.md

 Available Commands:
-  about       Information about `tiro` arg         Alternative ways to start iiiftool command     Command functions completion  Generate the autocompletion script for the specified shell delete      Delete a note help        Help about any command info        note info read        Read a note take        Take a note tui         tiro TUI
+  about       Information about `tiro` arg         Alternative ways to start tiro command     Command functions completion  Generate the autocompletion script for the specified shell delete      Delete a note help        Help about any command info        Note info read        Read a note take        Take a note tui         tiro TUI